kyverno/KDP/proposals/resource_cache.md

 ### Failure handling

-The assumption is that the cache is kept up-to-date.
-We will need to think about any potential race conditions, especially during startup, and how to handle scenarios where the cache is not populated.
+The assumption is that the global context is kept up-to-date.
+We will need to think about any potential race conditions, especially during startup, and how to handle scenarios where the global context is not populated.

 ### Failure

-When a `resource` or `apiCall` entry fails, a policy error should be thrown with the error received from the cache entry.
-When we fail to create a cached context entry.
+When a `resource` or `apiCall` entry fails, a policy error should be thrown with the error received from the global context entry.
+When we fail to create a global context entry.
 An invalid entry should be created containing the error.
 When this entry is accessed by a policy, the error encountered during creation should be returned.

 ## Link to the Implementation PR